chungy/mame-reprod-chd/freedos13/README.md

 disk is used to load the El Torito CD-ROM image distributed by FreeDOS.

+With updates to MAME’s emulation in the various aspects of its code, these INP files may not playback correctly, or generate the same hard disk image, in versions that aren’t identical to the original version.
+If you find problems, first try using the exact version of MAME.

+ * `freedos13_8086.inp` was recorded with MAME 0.269.
+ * `freedos13.inp` was recorded with MAME 0.272.

 ## `freedos13_8086.chd`

 This is an unofficial “minimized” version of FreeDOS for the IBM 5150